-Mitchell Weiser fired Germany to their second European Under-21 Championship last year and has been one of Hertha Berlin's most consistent performers in 2017/18, but what else is there to know about the former Bayern Munich starlet?
+Mitchell Weiser fired Germany to their second European Under-21 Championship last year and was one of Hertha Berlin's most consistent performers in 2017/18, earning a move to Bayer Leverkusen, but what else is there to know about the former Bayern Munich starlet?

 bundesliga.com takes a closer look at the man once christened “the next Dani Alves”…